jouwana/BECompiler/README.md

 * create or open an ocaml file.
 * end commands with ';;' for optimal results.
 * make sure the ocaml file you want is the active editor.
-* use the bottom bar 'BEC-U' button, 'ctrl+alt u' or 'ctrl+alt s', or open the command pallete and search for BEC.
+* use the bottom bar 'BEC' button, 'ctrl+alt+b' or 'cmd+opt+b', or open the command pallete and search for BEC.

   BEC-Bar: